Adol1111/minijson/README.md

-minijson
+MiniJSON
 ========

-_MiniJSON - A minimal JSON parser/generator in Java._
+_A minimal JSON builder - parser in Java._

 What is it?